Nine-Minds/alga-psa/docs/event_system.md

 ## Implementation Details

 The event system is implemented using:
-- Redis for pub/sub messaging
+- Redis for event streaming
 - Zod for schema validation
 - TypeScript for type safety
 - Knex.js for database operations